 Again, the bait worked miraculously overnight!

 Must be some great stuff if you're a mouse.
-The stuff comes in a small brick that you leave out.
-It's green if anybody wants to try some.
+The stuff comes in a small green brick that you leave out for them.

 Enter a new lesson:

 A few days or so later, it began to smell of death around here.